A Supersymmetry Primer: Experimental signals for supersymmetry

 All of the processes in eq.~(\ref{eesignals}) get contributions from the $s$-channel exchange of the $Z$ boson and, for charged sparticle pairs, the photon.
 In the cases of $\stilde C_i^+ \stilde C_j^-$, $\stilde N_i \stilde N_j$, $\stilde e_R^+ \stilde e_R^-$, $\stilde e_L^+ \stilde e_L^-$, $\stilde e_L^\pm \stilde e_R^\mp$, and $\stilde \nu_e \stilde \nu_e^*$ production, there are also $t$-channel diagrams exchanging a virtual sneutrino, selectron, neutralino, neutralino, neutralino, and chargino, respectively.
 The $t$-channel contributions are significant if the exchanged sparticle is not too heavy.
 For example, the production of wino-like $\stilde C_1^+ \stilde C_1^-$ pairs typically suffers a destructive interference between the $s$-channel graphs with $\gamma,Z$ exchange and the $t$-channel graphs with $\stilde \nu_e$ exchange, if the sneutrino is not too heavy.
 In the case of sleptons, the pair production of smuons and staus proceeds only through $s$-channel diagrams, while selectron production also has a contribution from the $t$-channel exchanges of the neutralinos, as shown in Figure~\ref{fig:eesleptonprod}.
-For this reason, selectron production may be significantly larger than smuon or stau production at $e^+e^-$ colliders.
+For this reason, the selectron production cross-section may be significantly larger than that of smuons or staus at $e^+e^-$ colliders.